Patient

 • Research insurance options and help you select coverage

-You may encounter care managers when you are hospitalized or your doctor's office might even have a care manager.
-These people can be very helpful, but they work for the hospital or doctor.
-Their goals is to manage your care, but it's also to meet their employer's goals such as containing cost or making the practice more efficient.
-These care managers also only provide services for the time you are hospitalized or for appointments with a specific doctor.
-A private patient advocate represents you in all your health care situations and can coordinate care across all providers.
-This can be important if you have complex health needs.
+You may not have to pay for help from a care manager that you may encounter if you are hospitalized or at your doctor's office.
+These people can be helpful while you're in the hospital or for appointments with a specific doctor, but they work for that hospital or doctor.
+Their goal is to manage your care, but it's also to meet their employer's goals such as containing costs or making the practice more efficient.
+When you hire your own advocate, they represent you in all your healthcare situations and can coordinate care across all providers.
+Having an advocate by your side who works for you can be especially important if you have complex health needs.

 How Employers Can Help